-Girls in Maasai Kenya are at risk of child marriage and female genital cutting.
-The Kakenya Center for Excellence, a primary boarding school for girls ages 8-15, has had a 100% success rate in combating these practices.
+Girls in Maasai Kenya are at risk of child marriage and FGM.
+KCE, a primary boarding school for girls ages 8-15, combats these practices.
 Students are empowered and motivated to achieve their full potential.
-The leadership camp pairs Kakenya Center girls with girls from neighboring public schools.
+The leadership camp pairs KCE girls with girls from neighboring public schools.
 Along with health education, girls learn leadership concepts such as self-confidence, speaking up, and empowerment.
 The program also includes monthly weekend trainings at neighboring schools for 6-7 grade girls.

-Massai girls are regularly married at the age of 12 after undergoing female genital cutting (FGC), considered a rite of passage into adulthood.
+Massai girls are regularly married at the age of 12 after undergoing female genital mutilation (FGM), considered a rite of passage into adulthood.
 The practice can lead to complications such as obstetric fistula and even death.
 With child marriage comes the expectation that girls will permanently leave school.
-Although the Kakenya Center has had success in empowering its students, girls outside the KCE community are without empowerment tools for leadership and health education.
+Although KCE has had success in empowering its students, girls outside the KCE community are without empowerment tools for leadership and health education.

-The creation of a formalized leadership and health camp curriculum from this project's funding will serve not only the camp but also all grades of the Kakenya Center when in session.
+The creation of a formalized leadership and health camp curriculum from this project's funding will serve not only the camp but also all grades of KCE when in session.
 Follow-up after each camp session ends is a key goal.
 We provide follow-up materials to all campers while monitoring each girl's progress as a changemaker in her community.
-Kakenya Center student mentors and their camp partners are strongly encouraged to meet during school vacations.
+KCE student mentors and their camp partners are strongly encouraged to meet during school vacations.